Hot springs reviews found on this web site contain

 has been enjoying hot springs, hiking, backpacking and camping in

 Idaho and the northwest for many years and houses a firm belief that

 the enjoyment of hot springs can be achieved through conservation,

 Thank you for visiting IdahoHotSprings.com.
 Please feel free to

 the webmaster for comments, questions and/or suggestions.
 Guest pictures, trip reports and

 ratings on any hot springs are always welcome.
 Anything you send in that is posted

 on this website will be credited with the proper source.

-remember to pick up your trash and don't bring glass!
+remember to pick up your trash and not bring glass!